White Collar Crime Defense

 Money Laundering

-Money laundering, also referred to as “cleaning dirty money,” is the process of hiding the source of illegally obtained money to make it appear legitimate.
-Cleaning money typically involves separating funds into multinational banks in complex banking transactions.
+Money laundering, also referred to as “cleaning dirty money,” is the process of hiding the source of illegally obtained money (such as through drug trafficking or fraud) to make it appear legitimate.
+Cleaning money typically involves shell companies, investments, or separating funds into multinational banks in complex banking transactions.
 Money laundering schemes often progress through three stages, including placement/structuring, layering, and integration.

 Antitrust Violations